Performing Arts Courses

 BMS Orchestra

-BHS Performing Arts are important to each student's overall education.
+The Performing Arts at BHS are important to each student's overall education.
 They provide a distinct and vitally important way in which students learn about themselves and about how that aesthetic, emotional, and kinesthetic self-knowledge fits into the worlds of school-based and lifelong learning.
-Participation in the arts can make anyone more curious and more able to take the creative risks essential for success in their careers and their lives.
-Bernards High School offers performing arts classes in music and theater.
-The programs are designed to encourage skill and to provide cultural enrichment and appreciation
+Participation in the Arts can make anyone more curious and more able to take the creative risks essential for success in their careers and their lives.
+Bernards High School offers Performing Arts courses in Music and Theater.
+The programs are designed to encourage skill and to provide cultural enrichment and appreciation.

 These courses meet the Visual and Performing Arts Requirements which must total 5 Credits